Christmas activities in Copenhagen

 Juleøl, Danish for Christmas beer, is one of the most beloved drinks amongst Copenhageners when the Christmas atmosphere is in the air, starting from the first Friday in November.
 With more than 350 kinds of the stronger and darker beer, the Christmas beer is a unique brewing tradition.
 Learn more about the Danish Juleøl and where to try it here.

 The Danish mulled wine “gløgg” is offered all around Copenhagen during Christmas time.
 This variety of mulled wine is unique as it also contains chopped and blanched almonds as well as raisins, and many places start preparing the beverage a long time in advance.
+This year you can get Denmark’s best gløgg from Ark Collection served at Souls' pop-up at Torvehallerne and at Beyla in The Carlsberg City District.
 Read more about great places to try out the popular Christmas beverage here.

 Senior Manager – Press & PR